Ralph Kinnard

 Ralph Kinnard (born Ralf Graessner, in Germany) is an American film director and acting coach.
 He has won “Best Director” at the L.A.
 Arpa Foundation for Film, Music and Art and “Best Foreign Film”, NYC Downtown Film Festival, participated in Marche du Film del Cannes Film Festival “As you like it” (A MÍ ME GUSTA).
-The feature was also part of the official selection of the Calcutta Film Festival 2009, the Mérida Film Festival (Mérida, Venezuela) 2009, the Havana Film Festival 2009 and the Margarita Film Festival 2009.
+The feature was also part of the official selection of the Kolkata International Film Festival 2009, the Mérida Film Festival (Mérida, Venezuela) 2009, the Havana Film Festival 2009 and the Margarita Film Festival 2009.
 He received the “MARA DE ORO” for best movie director in 2009.

 Biography

 Born in Germany, he studied at the Andy Geer theater school in Munich at age 19.
 He then joined the Philippe Gaulier Performing Arts Institute in London; and he continued his studies in the Lee Strasberg Theatre and Film Institute, where he graduated in Acting and Directing.
 In 1996 he took filming courses in the New York University Film School New York University.
 In 1995 he directed The Chorus Girl and The Donahue Sisters in the Marilyn Monroe Theater in New York.

 He worked as Director’s Assistant in plays like In Search of Strindberg at the Actors Studios, (NY 1995), Flushed for Akika Productions, (NYC 1996) and As she walked through the fair, with the BBC London (NYC 1996).
 He also had the opportunity of being Production Assistant in Woody Allen's CELEBRITY (1998).